 Creative Stage SPectacular

-All proceeds from the event will benefit the Creative Stage Community Outreach Fund.
-Your support will help us to deliver empowering, collaborative programs to under-served families and communities by:
+The Creative Stage Community Outreach Fund was created to help us to deliver our empowering, collaborative programs to more under-served families and communities by:

 - Keeping tuition fees low and providing scholarships for families that cannot afford tuition